PhoenixTales/phoenix-docs/index.md

 In the early stages of development we created what later would become the [Gothic Archive](https://gothicarchive.org) by collecting as much pre-release material as possible to research the original vision of what we summarise as the “Gothic Alpha”.
 In the course of this work we decided to prepare and present it in the form of a website to the community.

 All the research of said material and our own game design derived from it are extensively documented in the design concept at hand.
 In the same way as we have made our Archive public source we have also decided to release our design docs in the form of a website.
 It is our own minimal online documentation solution, where the index serves as the navigation.
 Documents are written in markdown and are automatically formatted as HTML, often complemented by spreadsheets appended.
 It is easy to contribute [via git](https://github.com/PhoenixTales/phoenix-docs), so everyone can collaborate with us in our research.
-Since we target an international audience and are an international team <!--(from Germany, Poland, Romania, Czechia and with associations to Ukraine, Russia and Slovakia)--> we write the documentation in english.
+Since we target an international audience and are an international team <!--(from Germany, Poland, Romania, Czechia and with associations to Ukraine, Russia and Slovakia)--> we write the documentation in English.

 A long-term goal is a physical publication of the concept after the release of the game.

 ## Document Structure